jthorniley/pyusb2ax/doc/source/detail.rst

 SYNC_READ function -- ideally it should be much lower.
-To avoid any problems, PyUSB2AX can fix the return delay time setting when necessary if `fix_sync_read_delay` is set to True when instantiating :py:class:`usb2ax.Controller`.
-This will (if necessary) change the return delay settings for poorly configured dynamixels to a sensible value.
-If `fix_sync_read_delay` is False and a poorly configured dynamixel is connected, you may see an output like this:
+To avoid any problems, PyUSB2AX can fix the return delay time setting automatically if `fix_sync_read_delay` is set to True when instantiating :py:class:`Controller <usb2ax.Controller>`.
+This will (if necessary) change the return delay settings for poorly configured Dynamixels to a sensible value.
+If `fix_sync_read_delay` is False and a poorly configured Dynamixel is connected, you may see an output like this:

 ::